IBM/Blockchain_for_TelcoRoaming_using_IBPV2/README.md

 <br>

 #### Use peer organization CA to register the peer and org1 admin identities
-  - Select the <b>Org1 CA</b> Certificate Authority and ensure the `admin` identity that was created for the CA is visible in the table.
   - We will register an admin for our organization "org1".
 Click on the <b>Register User</b> button.
 Give an <b>Enroll ID</b> of `org1admin`, and <b>Enroll Secret</b> of `org1adminpw`.
 Set the <b>Type</b> for this identity as `client`.
 We can specify to <b>Use root affiliation</b> or uncheck this field and select from any of the affiliated organizations from the drop-down list.
 We will leave the <b>Maximum enrollments</b> field blank.
 Click <b>Next</b>.
   - We will not be adding any attributes to this user.
 Click <b>Register user</b>.
   - We will repeat the process to create an identity of the peer.
 Click on the <b>Register User</b> button.
 Give an <b>Enroll ID</b> of `peer1`, and <b>Enroll Secret</b> of `peer1pw`.
 Set the <b>Type</b> for this identity as `peer`.
 We can specify to <b>Use root affiliation</b> or uncheck this field and select from any of the affiliated organizations from the drop-down list.
 Click <b>Next</b>.